wrightben/texas-holdem/Texas Holdem App.md

 * See turn, position, current pot in app (with alerts)

 ### Other features
-* No need to deal
+* No more shuffling and dealing
 * Choose your own card design